stundenblume/platypus_doc/docs/source/rpi/os-install.rst

 The last two are important: ``/dev/sdb1`` and ``/dev/sdb2``.

-Next we 'unmount', the Raspberry Pi SDcard:
+Next we `unmount`, the Raspberry Pi SDcard:

 .. code:: bash